awsdocs/amazon-workspaces-administration-guide/doc_source/migrate-workspaces.md

 ## Migrating a WorkSpace<a name="migration-workspaces"></a>

-You can migrate WorkSpaces through the Amazon WorkSpaces console or the Amazon WorkSpaces API\.
+You can migrate WorkSpaces through the Amazon WorkSpaces console, the AWS command line interface \(CLI\), or the Amazon WorkSpaces API\.

 **To migrate a WorkSpace**